Carderock Springs, Bethesda

 ✓ Pros

-Engaged civic association protecting long-term neighborhood quality
+Active citizens' association that protects long-term neighborhood quality

 ✗ Cons